 - Children minimize sedentary time.
 Sit less and move more throughout the day.

 - Children reduce screen time.
 Below 2 years old, no screen time is recommended.
 For children over 2 years of age, limit screen time to 1 hour or less per day.
 Do you find you or your family are “addicted” to your screens?
-Try to pause your screens and spend that extra time with family and friends and being active.
+Have a look at our Parenting Tips for Teaching Good Screen Time Habits to your child.
+Another idea is to try to pause your screens and spend that extra time with family and friends and being active.
 Willing to take the leap?
 Try our Pause to Play Challenge.

 - Children get enough sleep.
 For example, children ages 5–13 get 9–11 hours of uninterrupted sleep per night, with consistent bed and wake-up times).
 For support with sleep, bedtime routines and behaviours see tips from Triple P.